Matt Fuerbringer

-Matthew "Matt" Fuerbringer (born January 29, 1974) is an American beach volleyball player.
-Throughout his AVP career, he has teamed up with Casey Jennings.
+Matthew "Matt" Fuerbringer (born January 29, 1974) is an American former beach volleyball player.
+Throughout his AVP career, he teamed up with Casey Jennings.

-Biography
+High school and college

 Fuerbringer was born in Costa Mesa, California.
 He attended Estancia High School.
 He received a degree in American Studies at Stanford University.

+He spent five years playing professional volleyball in Europe and became fluent in Spanish.
+At his years at Stanford, Fuerbringer was named four-time All-American, Freshman of the Year, Outstanding Senior Athlete and was a member of the 1997 NCAA National Championship team.
+Fuerbringer remains as Stanford's leader in kills, and also ranks in the top five in aces and blocks.

+Coaching

+As of April 1, 2013, Fuerbringer is an assistant coach for the U.S. Men's National Volleyball Team.

+In 2024, Fuerbringer was selected as the head coach for LOVB Madison.

+Personal life

 Fuerbringer currently lives in Redondo Beach, California with his wife Joy McKenzie, who is a former All-American at Long Beach State and owns the Mizuno Long Beach Volleyball Club.
 He also owns his own volleyball club called Rockstar.
 They have a daughter, Charlie, born in 2006 as well as a son, Mateo, born in 2009.
-He has spent five years playing professional volleyball in Europe and became fluent in Spanish.
-At his years at Stanford, Fuerbringer was named four-time All-American, Freshman of the Year, Outstanding Senior Athlete and was a member of the 1997 NCAA National Championship team.
-Fuerbringer remains as Stanford's leader in kills, and also ranks in the top five in aces and blocks.

-As of April 1, 2013, Fuerbringer is an assistant coach for the U.S. Men's National Volleyball Team.